Don’t use Homebrew Python. It’s not meant for you.

 I also tried to avoid installing Homebrew Python entirely, with the idea that since I’m not using it anymore, I don’t need it to be installed.
 But assuming you use Homebrew to install other tools, that would be a fool’s errand — Homebrew Python will almost certainly be installed anyway when some other formula requires it.
 But that doesn’t mean we have to use it!
 Let the Homebrewed Python sit there and do its job serving other formulae, and we can forget it exists.

-If you liked this article, @ me on Twitter so you’ll know when I post new ones.
+If you liked this article, follow me on Mastodon so you’ll know when I post new ones.

-3. Previously, you had to manually run brew cleanup to get yourself into this mess.
+to get yourself into this mess.
 Now the carnage happens automatically.
 Any time a new Python version is released, even patch releases such as from 3.8.6 to 3.8.7, there is the very real potential that any virtual environment that depends on the previous Python version will just break horribly and without any warning.
 And it’s not just your virtual environments — any software that depends on Python can have the carpet yanked out from under it, including Pipx, YouCompleteMe, and other components that you may not even realize depend on the presence of a stable Python foundation.
 Moreover, this problem isn’t even confined to Python.
 Need a specific version of Node.js to build static assets for your web application?
 Have an old Rails app that needs a previous Ruby version?
-Under the Homebrew regime, those can also be swept away at any time.
+Under the Homebrew regime, those can also be swept away at any time. ↩︎ - Assuming you’re okay with bundled Python caveats, there’s no reason to install Homebrew just for Python, since macOS includes Python 3 in its command-line tools (CLT) package. ↩︎